 Costa Rica has quite a few mountains in many of the natural parks of the country.

 Some have active volcanoes, and one is the highest point in the country and the fifth highest in Central America.

-In all, there are 33 islands with many open to public exploration.
+There are 33 islands, with many open to public exploration.
 Here are some of the main islands and island groups in Costa Rica.

 - Tortuga Islands

 - Utiva Islands

 - Catalina Islands